Award at a Glance

 Award Description

-The recipient will be chosen, as a representative of the best within the discipline from a slate of nominees by an anonymous vote of the CNS Section Steering Committee members.
-The lecturers will present at and actively participate in the American Physiology Summit.
+The recipient will be a representative of the best within the discipline from a slate of nominees selected by the CNS Section Steering Committee.
+The lecturers will present at the American Physiology Summit.

 Eligibility